TomTurnschuh/nextcloudpi_wiki/Configuration-Reference.md

 You HAVE to create a NEW password for the user if you want this program to enable SSH, it will fail if you dont!
 Note: Use normal AlphaNumeric, the only special characters allowed are .,@-_/

-1. Navigate to `SSH` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change the password.
-4. Confirm new password.
-4. Click Run or Start.

 ## Automatic updates
 It is recommended to keep both NextCloudPi and Nextcloud up to date all the time.
 NextCloudPi can perform automatic updates.